aertslab/pySCENIC/README.md

 pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.

+:construction: This project is Work In Progress :construction:

 ## Features

 All the functionality of the original R implementation is available and in addition: